Iori Nomizu

 Iori Nomizu (野水 伊織, Nomizu Iori) is a Japanese actress, voice actress and singer who provides voices for anime television series and video games.
-In anime shows, she voiced Yoshino Himekawa in Date A Live, Nymph in Heaven's Lost Property, Rinko Kuzaki in Omamori Himari, Haruna in Is This a Zombie?, Mirai Andou in A Dark Rabbit Has Seven Lives, Inaho Kushiya in Maken-ki!, and Funco in Upotte!!.
+In anime shows, she voiced Yoshino Himekawa in Date A Live, Nymph in Heaven's Lost Property, Rinko Kuzaki in Omamori Himari, Haruna in Is This a Zombie?, Mirai Andou in A Dark Rabbit Has Seven Lives, Inaho Kushiya in Maken-ki!, Fuyumi Yanagi in Blood Lad, and Funco in Upotte!!.
 In video games, she voices Celica A. Mercury in the BlazBlue series.

 Early acting career

 Nomizu started her acting career portraying Moe Kagami in the Fuji TV live-action drama series Densha Otoko that was broadcast in July 2005.
 In June 2006, she had a role in the TBS drama series Akihabara@Deep.

 She will also appear in mobile phone content such as PlayStation 2 Girls Yoshitsune Densetsu-Tsuki Beyond and Chaku Voice.

 She worked as a maid at the Amusement Cafe Meido in Japan, a maid cafe where an active idol opened in November works as a maid.

 She became a freelance in October 2007, working as a writer, providing lyrics and composition, and writing novels.